 The programme is designed for GPs (in first five years of qualifying), Nurses, AHPs, PAs, Pharmacists and other healthcare clinicians who work in General Practice alongside Social Care, Community Services, Mental Health, Hospitals, District Councils and the Community and Voluntary Sector.

-You will complete the programme as a trio of 3 primary care professionals, working together to deliver a project of the group’s choice based on a real issue in your local system.
+You will complete the programme as a team of multidisciplinary primary care professionals, working together to deliver a project of the group’s choice based on a real issue in your local system.

 You will apply as an individual, and we will help to match you to a multidisciplinary cohort with other successful applicants from your local system.